Teichlab/bracer/README.md

 By default, this is `~/.bracerrc`.
 If bracer fails to find this file, it will use the `bracer.conf` in the repository.
  The `-c` option to the various bracer modules allows you to specify any other file to act as the configuration file.

-**Important:** If you  specify relative paths in the config file these will be used as relative to the main installation directory.
-For example, `resources/Mmus/igblast_dbs` will resolve to `/<wherever you installed bracer>/bracer/resources/Mmus/igblast_dbs`.
+**Important:** Make sure to edit the configuration file before using BraCeR.

 ### External tool locations
-Tracer will look in your system's `PATH` for external tools.
+BraCeR will look in your system's `PATH` for external tools.
 You can override this behaviour by editing your `~/.bracerrc`.
 Edit `~/.bracerrc` (or a copy) so that the paths within the `[tool_locations]` section point to the executables for all of the required tools.

 	[tool_locations]